kawsarabdisalan/PLP-4/README.md

 }
 ```
 In order to get out of the case once it is found you use break to exit the program and return what was given in the case.

+C++ also handles different types of loops to handle repetitive tasks.
+Some examples include a while loop, do while/loops, and for loops. <br>
+- While loops can be used when you have a condition reptition
+- Do/While loops can be used when you want it to run at least once
+- For loops can be used when you want to fufill something based off a count

+In C++, loop code blocks are treated different than function code blocks.
+For example, in loop code blocks have a lifetime only until the code block ends.
+While in function code blocks their lifetime extends until the program ends.
 Sources:
 https://www.w3schools.com/cpp/cpp_switch.asp
 https://www.w3schools.com/cpp/cpp_conditions.asp